ML Fails in Supply Chain Planning: The Case for AD3’s Optimal Machine Learning

 Because of the powerful predictive capabilities of supervised ML, the supply chain planning community has incorporated it into the first step of the supply chain planning process.
 All supply chain optimization providers which claim to use ML do so by making ML driven forecasts.
 However, they keep all the other steps in the process the exactly the same.

-Our experience has taught us that this updated process has not addressed many of the inefficiencies in the supply chain planning process.
+this updated process has not addressed many of the inefficiencies in the supply chain planning process.

 A Paradigm Shift